What is Intuitive Eating?

 The Science Behind Intuitive Eating

-There are now over 100 research studies that have shown the benefits of intuitive eating.
-The studies show that intuitive eating is associated with:
+To date there are over 125 research studies that have shown the benefits of intuitive eating.
+The studies found that intuitive eating is associated with:

 - Higher self-esteem